Qatar's modern future rubs up against conservative traditions

 "The government has said very clearly, ‘We do not want to be (liberal like) Dubai.
 We will not become Dubai.'
 And even if they did want to, they couldn't have it here.
 The local population would not accept it."

-As a result, Qatar's ruling family must continually offset modernising policies with concessions to social conservatives.
+As a result, Qatar's ruling family must continually offset modernizing policies with concessions to social conservatives.

-The past year has seen both liberalising moves - such as the introduction of pork sales to expatriates - and reverses, such as the withdrawal of alcohol licences for restaurants at the Pearl, an artificial island that features international restaurants popular with foreigners.
+The past year has seen both liberalizing moves - such as the introduction of pork sales to expatriates - and reverses, such as the withdrawal of alcohol licenses for restaurants at the Pearl, an artificial island that features international restaurants popular with foreigners.

 The pork sales through Qatar Distribution Company, the country's sole liquor shop, "are a deliberate way the government has demonstrated that it will give with one hand and take with the other", Stephens said.